User Stories - How To Write, Templates, And Examples

 Templates to write the perfect user story

-Writing a user story that everyone in your team understands, simple, and is to the point without technical details can be hard.
+Writing a user story that everyone in your team understands, is simple, and to the point without technical details can be hard.
 The further you drift away from talking from a user’s perspective, the more details you’ll add and lesser useful it’ll be for you and your team.

 Luckily you can take the below templates to write user stories and unite your team to focus on one true cause - solving your user’s problems.